Adeilmo226/foo/idea/README.md

 # foo

-This is my sample project
+This is my sample project.
+Im bored